Flexibility to Meet Your Goals

-In your first year, you will also complete laboratory rotations.
-One of the great things about pursuing a Ph.D. is that you get to choose to explore an area of research that really interests you.
-Rotations offer you the opportunity to explore multiple areas of research and get to know the faculty members who will ultimately guide and support you as your mentor.
-The number of required rotations varies by program, with most students spending time in three to five laboratories before selecting their mentor.
+In your first year, you also will complete laboratory rotations.
+One of the great things about pursuing a Ph.D. is that you choose to explore an area of research that really interests you.
+Rotations offer you the opportunity to explore multiple areas of research and get to know the faculty members who ultimately will guide and support you as your mentor.
+Students complete a minimum of three required rotations, with most students spending time in four or five laboratories before selecting their mentor.

 You have the option to complete rotations with any graduate school faculty member.
 If upon completion of your rotations, you select a thesis advisor who is not a faculty member within your program, you may request approval from your program leadership for this person to be your mentor.

 "I work in a small lab.
 Among our small group, there people from all over.
 My PI is a Korean woman.
 My labmates are Chinese, Indonesian and Mexican American and I'm from the Philippines.
 Everyone's opinions are valued.
 It doesn't matter where you come from or where you are now, all that matters is what you can bring to the table.
 Even though I'm just a second-year graduate student from the Philippines, even the most famous researchers at Baylor value and respect my opinion."

 Individual Development Plans

-After successful completion of the Qualifying Exam, you will begin their Individual Development Plan (IDP).
+After successful completion of the Qualifying Exam, students begin their Individual Development Plan (IDP).
 The IDP enables you to identify professional goals that match your interests and values for the purpose of identifying and developing the appropriate career-specific skills.
 The creation and regular review of the IDP encourages discussions between you and your mentor about career goals early in the training process and implements a course of action to achieve these goals.
 The three interactive steps and the proposed timeline for completion of the IDP are described in “The Baylor College of Medicine IDP Process.”

 Year Three to Graduation